TevfikSarlak/my-weekly-planner-app/README.md

 Contributions to MyWeek are always welcome!
 If you would like to contribute, please fork the repo and submit a pull request.

-Contributions to MyWeek are always welcome!
-If you would like to contribute, please fork the repo and submit a pull request.

 ## License